Why This Recipe Is Great

 Step-by-Step Guide to the Best Cream Sauce for Pasta

-• Bring a pot of water to a boil.
+- Bring a pot of salted water to a boil.
 Add salt.

-• Toss in the pasta and cook it 2 minutes less than the package says.
+- Add your pasta and cook it about 2 minutes less than what the package says.
 Why?
 Because we’ll finish cooking it in the sauce.
 This way, you get al dente pasta perfectly coated in creamy sauce.
 So, don’t overcook it!

-• Before you drain the pasta, scoop out some pasta water—we’ll use it to thicken the sauce later.
+- Before you drain the pasta, scoop out some pasta water.
+Jump to the next steps for pasta here.

-Important tip: after draining, never rinse pasta with cold water!
+Important tip: after draining, never rinse pasta or ravioli with cold water!
 If you do, the sauce won’t stick.

 Make the Sauce